katharina-lang/rlhf/README.md

 The user interface is designed the following way:
 ![User interface](/readme_images/UI.png)

+For more detailed information, see: [Client-Server Architecture](rlhf/utils/readme.md#Client-Server Architecture)

 ### Results
 TensorBoard statistics for HalfCheetah with human feedback (pink) and with synthetic feedback (yellow):
 ![TensorBoard statistics for HalfCheetah with human feedback (pink) and with synthetic feedback (yellow)](/readme_images/Result.png)